 There are two designations/categories of vaccines that a vet may recommend as part of the puppy vaccination schedule.
 These two categories consist of core vaccines and non-core vaccines.

 The Core vaccines are the ones generally recommended by vets for all puppies and dogs.
-Rabies is the only vaccine in this group that is required
+Rabies is the only vaccine in this group that is required by law.

 The non-core are case dependent to individual dogs and the likelihood of him/her being exposed to a particular disease.

-You can follow the link above to AAHA for their complete guidelines
+You can follow the link above to AAHA for their complete guidelines.

 A responsible vet will help you decide which shots are needed for your puppy based on your pet's